meetwudi/uml-project/use-case/placeOrder.md

-# Use Case: User Place Order
+# Use Case: Customer Place Order

 ### Diagram

 ### Brief Introduction
-The user place an order in the system.
+The customer place an order in the system.

 ### Initial Step-by-Step Description